Throughout life, we all encounter many viruses and bacteria.

 You'll be offered a confidential HIV (human immunodeficiency virus) test as part of your routine antenatal care.
 Your midwife or doctor will discuss the test with you, and counselling will be available if the result is positive.

-Current evidence suggests an HIV-positive mother in good health and without symptoms of the infection is unlikely to be adversely affected by pregnancy.
+Current evidence suggests that if you're HIV positive, in good health and without symptoms of the infection you're unlikely to be adversely affected by pregnancy.

-However, HIV can be passed from a pregnant woman to her baby during pregnancy, birth or breastfeeding.
+However, HIV can be passed to your baby during pregnancy, birth, breastfeeding or chestfeeding.

 If you're diagnosed with HIV, you and your doctor will need to discuss the management of your pregnancy and birth to reduce the risk of infection for your baby.

 Treatment in pregnancy greatly reduces the risk of passing on HIV to the baby – from 1 in 4 to fewer than 1 in 100.
-Your baby will be tested for HIV at birth and at regular intervals for up to 2 years.
+Your baby will be tested for HIV at birth and at regular intervals for 18 months.

-You'll be advised not to breastfeed, as HIV can be transmitted to your baby in this way.
+You'll be advised not to breastfeed or chestfeed, as HIV can be transmitted to your baby in this way.